Maguire Ethics Scholarships

 Maguire Ethics Scholarships will be available both to new applicants and to current students in Form II (Grade 8) and can be renewed on an annual basis for each year that the recipient is enrolled at Landon.

 Renewal is contingent upon the recipient’s continued demonstration of the highest ethical standards of the above-identified values and virtues.
 The scholarship is determined by a committee comprised of the Banfield ethics chair, the director of admissions, the Upper School head, the Middle School head and the director of development.

 Applicants must submit a letter of recommendation and complete the essay question below.
-Both documents should be sent to Assistant Headmaster for Enrollment, Admissions and Community Len Armstrong at email@example.com by January 30.
+Both documents should be sent to Banfield Ethics Chair and Director of Ethics, Service and Leadership John Bellaschi at firstname.lastname@example.org by January 25.
 New applicants to Landon should submit these documents with all other application materials.

 Cary M. Maguire is president of the Maguire Oil Company and Maguire Energy Company and the recipient of Landon’s 2013 Kupka ’64 Distinguished Alumnus Award.
 He has endowed numerous fellowships, scholarships, and centers dedicated to the promotion of ethical behavior, a passion that was born in his days as a Landon man under the guidance of school founder Paul Landon Banfield.

 What does ethical behavior mean to you?
 Is it important in the way you live your life?

 Ethical behavior is the basis and foundation of Landon’s values of honesty and respect and core virtues of honor, perseverance, teamwork and fair play.